BugelNiels/improcc/README.md

 ```

 To compile without the provided image viewer, use the following:

 ```sh
 make NOVIEW=1
 ```

 If you want to increase the performance of the framework, you can disable the safety checks on the domains and dynamic range by compiling with:

 ```sh
 make RELEASE=1
 ```

 # Overview

 Below is a brief overview of all function signatures available in the framework.
-The documentation of each of these functions can be found in `improc.h`.
+The documentation of each of these functions can be found in `improc.h` and in the wiki.

 * [ImageDomain](#image-domains)
 * [IntImage](#int-images)